nforgeio/neonKUBE/Images/neon-proxy-manager/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;`name2: <LoadBalancerRule json>`
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;`...`

+* **poll-seconds** (*double*) - how often the proxy manager should poll the **reload** UUID key for changes, updating the proxy definitions when a change is detected.
+This defaults to 10 seconds.

-* **poll-seconds** (*double*) - how often the proxy manager should scan TLS certificates persisted in Vault for expiration checks and updates and also poll the individual proxy definitions for changes.
+* **fallback-poll-seconds** (*double*) - how often the proxy manager should scan TLS certificates persisted in Vault for expiration checks and updates and also poll the individual proxy definitions for changes.
+This defaults to 300 seconsds or 5 minutes.

 * **cert-warn-days** (*double*) - number of days in advance to begin warning of certificate expirations.